 We know for certain that the Xbox Series X will arrive on store shelves in time for Christmas 2020 – Microsoft has said so.

 However, a more specific release date for the new console has yet to be revealed.
 Expect it to be very similar to Sony's PS5, but we're still waiting on a launch date for that console too... and the flow of news hasn't been helped by the cancellation of E3 2020 due to the coronavirus.
 However, during Microsoft's third-party games reveal, it was revealed many of the games would be released in October, so it stands to reason the console will launch then.

-Xbox Series X: price and models
+Xbox Series X: Price

 What's the next Xbox, the Xbox Series X, going to cost you?
 You can currently pick up a new Xbox One X for around £350 ($299 at Walmart in the U.S.) depending on where you're shopping.
 Microsoft will want a console with lots of power but a relatively affordable price tag to appeal to as many gamers as possible.

 With that in mind, the price of the Xbox Series X will probably come in at £450-£500, with some with game bundles taking that up to £550 or £600.
 Advances in manufacturing processes, as well as Microsoft taking a hit on hardware to build an install base, should mean the console retails for no more.
 After all, gamers will remember what happened when Sony launched the PS3 at $600 in the US — sales flopped, with gamers unable to justify the outlay.
 This go-round, Microsoft is said to be waiting for Sony to make the first move.

 Bear in mind that Microsoft currently offers a two-tier system for console buyers, though, with both the S and X models on sale at the same time, and there's now the Xbox One S All-Digital Edition, too.
 That multi-model approach might be kept for the Xbox Series X update as well.